Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 weight: 120
 date: 2021-01-07
 ---
-This section explains why you would connect Azure API Management Services to Amplify Central.
-Learn how you can publish to the Amplify Catalog from your API Management Services in order to obtain a global view of your APIs and present this Catalog to your consumers.
-Learn how you can collect the traffic of all your gateways and see it in a single place in Amplify Central Observability.
+Connect Azure API Management Services to Amplify Central so you can:

+* Publish to the Amplify Catalog from your API Management Services in order to obtain a global view of your APIs and present this Catalog to your consumers
+* Collect the traffic of all your gateways and see it in a single place in Amplify Central Observability

 ## What is Azure API Management Service connected?